top of page

 Two ways of experiencing

-One of the best ways to experience this method is to follow a guided movement lesson.
-In this modality, I guide you verbally through slow movements.
+One of the best ways to experience Neurosomatic therapy and NeuroMovement® is to follow a guided movement lesson.
+In this modality, I guide you verbally through slow movements that you do with extreme awareness and attention.
 This helps your brain mobilize its natural curiosity, attention, and capacity to change.

-Or you can experience the method in person, during a session where I physically help you move in a safe way.
+But you can also experience the method in person, during a session where I physically help you move in a safe way.
+In these more passive neurosomatic therapy sessions, you simply relax and pay attention to the feelings of your body.
+Change is quick and usually occurs after a single session!

 6_edited.png